IsaacBanda/Hello-world/README.md

 # Hello-world
-thie repo was used to learn git
+this repo was used to learn git